alundiak/expertise-leaflet/README.md

 Printed out as leaflet A5 format.
 Preliminary in 3-fold-brochure way.

+Download pdf, jpg or svg.
+Need to think.
+Ideally would be great to have proper page layout for proper print.

 # Tech Stack

 - Grid CSS
 - JavaScript / ES6
 - GitHub API v4 (GraphQL)
 - NodeJS / npm

+# Examples
+- "Apps built on Electron" on https://electronjs.org/
+- "Investing in UX design delivers result" as quad grid items (no round corners) https://www.everyinteraction.com/
+- Maybe time-based expertize like here https://behind-the-code.herokuapp.com/